neurostuff/meta-analysis-book/_sources/tutorials.md

 The ingestion process includes looking up the {term}`study` on Neurosynth Compose's database and asking Dr. Lytical if she would want to use a pre-existing {term}`study` or create a new one.
 If Dr. Lytical chooses to use a pre-existing {term}`study`, then she will inherit all the data that was already extracted from that {term}`study`, which will often include coordinates and will save her a lot of time during the extraction phase.
 So if there is an option to select an existing {term}`study`, Dr. Lytical is highly motivated to select it.
+Please choose the pre-existing {term}`study` for each {term}`study` that has one.

 Once the {term}`studies <study>` are ingested, Dr. Lytical will be able to extract/edit coordinate data from each {term}`study` and label {term}`analyses <analysis>` for inclusion for her particular {term}`meta-analysis`.
 These collective labels are called annotations.

 Within the context of a {term}`meta-analysis`, Annotations can be explained as a way to categorize {term}`analyses <analysis>` within each {term}`study`.
 For example, they can be categorized by task (e.g., Stroop, N-back, etc.), by modality (e.g., fMRI, PET, etc.), or by any other category that you want to use to filter the {term}`analyses <analysis>`.
-For this replication, Dr. Lytical is interested in the effects of nAChR agonists on the brain, which can either be excitatory or inhibitory, so she adds both an "activation" and "deactivation" annotation column.
+For this replication, Dr. Lytical is interested in the effects of nAChR agonists on the brain, which can either be excitatory or inhibitory, so she adds both an "activation" and "deactivation" column.
+She has can choose the data type of each column as either a Number, String, or Boolean.
+She selected a Boolean data type for the "activation" and "deactivation" columns, which will allow her to filter the {term}`analyses <analysis>` by whether they are excitatory or inhibitory.
 By default you will have an "include" column to help get you started.

 ## Extraction and Annotation